 - First things first, buy your German Shepherd from a reputable breeder.
 It will ensure protection from several diseases like hip and elbow dysplasia.
 The screening radiographs are also recommended for the GSD’s who have been a part of a breeding program.

-- Feed your dog with the best dog food or raw diet under the expert supervision of veterinary and nutritionist.
+- Feed your dog with the organic food or raw diet under the expert supervision of veterinary and nutritionist.
 A nutritionally strong dog will be less immune to many diseases.

 - Regular veterinary checkups can help you figure out disease in the earlier stage and it will be easy to find a cure for it before the condition gets worst.

 - German Shepherds do not put on weight so easily.
 But obesity can become a big problem for large animals like GSD.
 Feed them with low calory food having calories between 1700 and 2200.

 - A proper feed with proper exercise to keep them fit and active and it will also prevent Gastric Dilatation and volvulus.